 |–huge-dir||string||the first discovered||allocate hugepages from a specific mount|

-Historically, the SPDK applications were configured using a configuration file.
-This is still supported, but is considered deprecated in favor of JSON RPC configuration.
-See JSON-RPC Methods for details.
+SPDK applications are configured using a JSON RPC configuration file.
+See JSON-RPC for details.

 By default, an SPDK application will set resource limits for core file sizes to RLIM_INFINITY.
 Specifying

 SPDK has an experimental low overhead tracing framework.
 Tracepoints in this framework are organized into tracepoint groups.
 By default, all tracepoint groups are disabled.

 --tpoint-group-mask can be used to enable a specific subset of tracepoint groups in the application.